 An essential oil traded as 'Musk oil' or 'Ambrette Seed Oil' is extracted from the seed.
 The oil is traditionally extracted by steam distilling the whole or crushed seed.
 Distillation, however, is slowly being replaced by new supercritical carbon dioxide extraction technology, which allows extraction at low temperatures with a less damaging effect on the oil.

-The oil is highly valued in perfumery and is sought after as a flavouring agent for a variety of products, including branded chewing tobacco, alcoholic beverages such as liqueurs, vermouth and bitters and some baked goods and sweets.
+The oil is highly valued in perfumery and is sought after as a flavouring agent for various products, including branded chewing tobacco, alcoholic beverages such as liqueurs, vermouth and bitters and some baked goods and sweets.
 It is a clear, light to dark yellow liquid with a distinctive, long-lasting floral-musky, wine- or brandy-like aroma and flavour.
 In perfumery, it is used in high-quality men's fragrances such as 'L' Egoistie by Chanel and 'Heaven' by Chopard.

 Tinctures, or water-based liquid extracts, are also prepared from the seed and are used in combination with the oil as a flavouring component in the manufacture of branded vermouth and bitters products.